 The Motor Neurone Disease Association funds and promotes global research into MND and provides support for people affected by the disease.
 The MND Association has 7,000 volunteers in England, Wales and Northern Ireland and 170-plus employees.

-Hireserve supports the work of the Association by donating its recruitment technology to manage its volunteer recruitment.
+Hireserve supports the work of the Association by donating recruitment technology to MNDA to manage its volunteer recruitment.

 The changing face of volunteer recruitment:

 Historically, volunteers for the MND Association began helping due to a personal connection to the disease.
 Many of these volunteers were older – in the 60+ age bracket – and would often take either Association Visitor roles, if qualified, or more traditional positions within local branches, such as Treasurer or Secretary.
 In the wake of the 2009 recession, with soaring levels of unemployment and a shifting perception of volunteering as invaluable experience, the MND Association saw a rise in diversity amongst volunteers looking to strengthen their CVs, with more unemployed professionals, students and young people joining the ranks.

 With such a rapidly changing volunteer landscape, we spoke to the Association for an update on how its volunteer recruitment has continued to evolve.
 By embracing new technology, creating additional roles and streamlining its recruitment process, the charity has taken great leaps in attracting the volunteers needed to make a difference to people living with MND.